Jing-Yang-Wang/Group_Lab_Team_Group1/README.md

 Logout: The login jpanel is always visible on the lefthand side.
 There is no logout process other then closing the application or logging in as a different user.

 <B>6.
-Features Implemented</B>
+Features Implemented</B> - TO DO Detail the functionalities implemented for each role.
+Clearly specify which team member was responsible for each feature.

 Admin

 Faculty: Michael Hynes
+- Initial "ProfileWorkareaExample 3.zip" & "Info5100-University-Example-2-18-2024.zip": Confirmed that it all ran so we had a good starting place.
+- Code Reviews: Fixed code issues introduced during merges.
-- Mange Course
+- Faculty Manage Course
-- Manage Student Profiles
+- Faculty Manage Student Profiles
-- Tuition/Enrollment Insight
+- Faculty Tuition/Enrollment Insight
-- My Profile Management: Leverage a jframe created by Sophia-Geng.
+- Faculty My Profile Management: Leverage a jframe created by Sophia-Geng.
-- Performance Reporting
+- Faculty Performance Reporting

 Student

 Registrar

-  TO DO Detail the functionalities implemented for each role.
-  TO DO Clearly specify which team member was responsible for each feature.

 <B>7.
 Usage Instructions</B>